 Open platforms with multiple providers and implementations often suffer from poorer usability, especially with regards to onboarding.
 Instead of just opening the official app/website, users need to choose from multiple clients and providers.
 This can be a turn-off for casual users just wanting to try something out.
 One of the best ways to improve the onboarding experience is to offer recommendations to your non-technical friends; you know them well and can probably help them make an informed decision.

 The standards- and consensus-driven approach to platform development and the inefficiency that comes with it is a trade-off visible in many places outside software development.
 Most forms of democracy suffer from bureaucracy and in-fighting that stifle progress.
 Some have argued that democracy’s inefficiency is a feature, not a bug.
 As Nathan Myhrvold puts it:

-Denver Gingerich helped me brainstorm early in the writing process and provided useful information for the section on XMPP.
+Denver Gingerich helped me brainstorm early in the writing process and provided useful information for the section about XMPP.

 Thanks to Barna Zsombor and carbolymer for giving good feedback over IRC.

 Please note that the words “straightforward” and “easy” are not interchangeable, though they do have some overlap. ↩︎ back to reference 2

 Protonmail offers its own “bridge” program which “translates” the Protonmail API into IMAP, allowing users to use their preferred mail clients.
 This still doesn’t change the fact that users must use official clients; in this case, the official client is the bridge program itself. ↩︎ back to reference 5